termsurf/base-book/text/linters.md

 ready, and generated tree when it is ready?
 You don't want to edit the generated tree, just the written tree.

-You could handle that by saying only the ones with `.text.link` on them you pass to the rule handlers.
+You could handle that by saying only the ones with `.text.note` on them you pass to the rule handlers.
 But what about having interpolation inside a task?
 You don't know what the interpolation is for yet, so how can you build the task?